Introduction

 Power Surge

-Your powers are not fixed; they ebb and flow with your energy, adrenaline and intensity.
-At critical times, you can surge your powers to achieve a more incredible effect than you are normally capable of.
+Your powers are not fixed: they ebb and flow with your energy, adrenaline and intensity.
+At critical times, you can surge your powers to achieve incredible effects that you are normally incapable of.
 Doing so is stressful, but allows you to temporarily exceed your normal limitations.

 Designer's Note: Because this is a rules-light system that involving super powers, you will often find yourself wondering "would a player's powers be able to do that?"
 If the answer seems to rest somewhere between certainly yes and certainly not, allow the player to take a power surge to accomplish the feat.